Advanced Search Engine

 Main Search Dialog

+The advanced search dialog of the webLyzard dashboard provides a clear and structured way to build complex queries.
+It includes logical operators and filters for metadata elements such as source, sentiment, location, etc. You can access these settings through the gear icons of bookmarks or the currently active global filter.
 As shown in the screenshot below, the plus and minus symbols adjust the number of restrictions, disregarding empty fields.
-The system supports three logical operators: ‘and’, ‘or’, ‘and not’, including the option to use brackets to combine these operators as part of nested constructs.
-Please note that ‘and’ combinations will take precedence over ‘or’, which can be changed by applying brackets.
+The advanced search supports three logical operators: ‘and’, ‘or’, ‘and not’, including the option to use brackets to combine these operators as part of nested constructs.
+Please note that ‘and’ combinations will always take precedence over ‘or’, which can be changed by applying brackets.

 - Text / Title / Text or Title.
 Specifies in which parts of a document to search.
-The full text search can also be restricted to matches which have to co-occur within the same sentence.
+You can restrict the full text search to matches co-occurring within the same sentence.
 The topic management section contains additional information on the various options to define a query.

 - Country of Publication.
 Contains a drop down selector for restricting the search to documents published in certain countries.